DAnuraag/Dhakshin/README.md

   surface gateway and floating charging station.
-- **The rendezvous is the heart of the concept.** Two machine-learning models continuously predict (1) where the waves and currents will carry the Wave Glider and (2) where the submerged Argo Float will most likely surface — expressed as **probability zones with uncertainty radii and confidence scores, not single points**.
+- **The rendezvous is the heart of the concept.** Two machine-learning models continuously predict (1) where the waves and currents will carry the Wave Glider and (2) where the submerged Gambhira will most likely surface — expressed as **probability zones with uncertainty radii and confidence scores, not single points**.
 A planning engine turns those predictions into a sequence of feasible checkpoints, guiding the glider to be waiting in the right patch of ocean.
   When the float surfaces, the glider docks and locks onto it, **offloads the stored scientific